Jim Morrison

 The appeal of cinema lies in the fear of death.

 The modern East creates the greatest body of films.
 Cinema is a new form of an ancient tradition—the shadow play.
 Even their theater is an imitation of it.
-Born in India or China, the shadow show was aligned with religious ritual, linked with celebrations which centered around cremation of the dead.
+Born in India or China, the shadow show

 It is wrong to assume, as some have done, that cinema belongs to women.
 Cinema is created by men for the consolation of men.

 The shadow plays originally were restricted to male audiences.
 Men could view these dream shows from either side of the screen.
-When women later began to be admitted, they were allowed to attend only to shadows.
+When women later began to be admitted, they were allowed to attend only

 Male genitals are small faces